The world’s best wine hotels

 The one where you can glamp

-English wine trailblazer Ben Walgate left a high-profile job at Kent estate Gusbourne in 2017 to set up his own project, Tillingham in Rye, where he shone a light on minimum intervention wines, preferring to let nature do the talking.
+English wine trailblazer Ben Walgate left a high-profile job at Kent estate Gusbourne in 2017 to set up his own project along with Founding Director Lord Devonport.
+The result is Tillingham in Rye, a winery on the Peasmarsh Estate (owned by the Devonport family) which shines a light on minimum intervention wines, preferring to let nature do the talking.
 Going back to the roots of winemaking, grapes at Tillingham, which is now in the capable hands of Sicilian Salvatore Leone, are farmed biodynamically and wines are aged in Georgian clay vessels called qvevri.
 For those keen to stay over to make the most of the cloudy Pinot Noir and Chardonnay on draft, there are 11 double rooms in a former hop barn and a pair of bell tents to choose from.
 At its Green Michelin-star restaurant, the five-course garden menu showcases produce from the estate’s walled garden and surrounding farms.

 BABYLONSTOREN, FRANSCHHOEK, SOUTH AFRICA